borestad/bootstrap/README.md

 # bootstrap
-Bootstrap setup for my personal server cluster
+Bootstrap setup for my personal server cluster with tons of virtual machines

 # Disclaimer
 This account is connected to my sparkleshare account and may not be production ready